dragonked2/or0toshell/README.md

 ## License

-or0toshell is licensed under the MIT License.
+Orochi Shell V2.3 is licensed under the MIT License.
 See the LICENSE file for full details.

 ---